alexfoxy/lax.js/README.md

 Scroll wheels only icrement the scroll position in steps which can cause the animations to look janky.
 You can use the SmoothScroll (http://www.smoothscroll.net/) plugin to smooth this out, however there maybe performance implications that need investigating.

 ## To Do / Ideas
-* Re-calculate values on rotate / change window size
+* ~~Re-calculate values on rotate / change window size~~
-* Add debug mode
-* Elastic bouncing values
+* Elastic bouncing values at edges of screen (if possible)
-* Optimise elements that go off screen
+* Optimise: Do not update elements with bounds that are off screen
-* Implement a tween for scroll wheels to remove dependency on smoothscroll
+* Implement a tween for scroll wheels to remove reliance on smoothscroll
-* Better error reporting
-* Add "momentum" as option for anchor & presets
+* Add "momentum" option
 * Move presets to lax-presets.js to reduce base library size